ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 stir in it pulverised charcoal to the consis­
 tency of paint.
 Put a coat of this over
 the timber, and there is not a man that
-will lire to see it rotte
+will lire to see it rotten
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_douglass_ver01:data:sn85038292:00415623744:1873050301:0085/pct:5.891881,69.014085,10.933387,11.089696/!600,600/0/default.jpg"/>
 </td>